rpm-software-management/rpm/docs/manual/format.md

 ### Immutable header regions

-The header data structure has changed in rpm-4.0.[12] to preserve the original header from a package.
-The goal is to keep the original header intact so that metadata can be verified separately from the payload by the RHN up2date client and by the rpm command line verify mode using signatures saved in the rpm database.
-I believe the change is entirely forward and backward compatible, and will not require any artifacts like changing the version number of packaging or adding an "rpmlib(...)" tracking dependency.
-We'll see ...
+One useful feature of RPM is the ability to preserve the original header from a package, so that metadata can be verified separately from the payload, e.g. using signatures saved in the rpm database.
+This ability was added in RPM 4.0.12 with the concept of immutable header regions.

-Here's a short description of the change.
-An rpm header has three sections:
+A short description of the implementation is as follows.
+As described above, an rpm header has three sections:
 ```
 	1) intro		(# entries in index, # bytes of data)
 	2) index		16 byte entries, one per tag, big endian
 	3) data			tag values, properly aligned, big endian
 ```
 Representing sections in the header (ignoring the intro) with
 ```
 	A,B,C			index entries sorted by tag number
 	a,b,c			variable length entry data
 	|	  			boundary between index/data
 ```
 a header with 3 tag/value pairs (A,a) can be represented something like
 ```
 	ABC|abc
 ```
 The change is to introduce a new tag that keeps track of a contiguous region (i.e. the original header).
 Representing the boundaries with square/angle brackets, an "immutable region" in the header thus becomes